thelfer/tfel/docs/web/BehaviourBricks.md

-  the development of the `StandardElastoViscplasticity` brick, has made the `StandardElasticity` brick a kind of special case of the `StandardElastoViscoplasticity` where the stress potential is limited to the Hooke' one and no inelastic flow is allowed.
+  the development of the `StandardElastoViscplasticity` brick, has made the `StandardElasticity` brick a kind of special case of the `StandardElastoViscoplasticity` where the stress potential is limited to the Hooke's one and no inelastic flow is allowed.
 As such, most information concerning the `StandardElasticity` brick can be found on the page dedicated to the [Hooke stress potential](HookeStressPotential.html).
 In particular, all options passed to